 4. Dr. Robert Bullard | Author, Activist, Scholar, Professor, “Father of Environmental Justice”

-Dr. Robert Bullard (a.k.a. the Father of Environmental Justice) is a distinguished scholar, writer, and activist who has brought to light the disproportionate impacts of climate change effects and disproportionate exposure to toxic waste that people of color face.
+Dr. Robert Bullard (a.k.a. the Father of Environmental Justice) is a distinguished scholar, writer, and activist who has brought to light that people of color are hit hardest with the impacts of climate change and are more exposed to graver effects of toxic waste within their communities.

 “There is no level playing field.
 Any time our society says that a powerful chemical company has the same right as a low-income family that’s living next door, that playing field is not level, is not fair,” Dr. Bullard once said.